thkoch2001/yt2feed/README.md

 ## TODO

 - setup feed rendering with xsl stylesheet like ydl-podcast does
-- create config and subscriptions folders in add action if they don't exist
 - add command to generate opml file?
 - decide on feed xml filename, probably index.xml
 - maybe add a command to call rsync